 What Features to Compare

 The first thing to do before buying a water sensor is to decide where and in what conditions it will be applied and only then choose the model.
 We can separate sensors by the area they cover and their features.
 Thereby, there are models that detect liquid on a certain point and those that work in a wide area.
 Also, they can be either passive or active.
 The difference between the two is that a passive detector reveals the leak and informs you about it with a sound signal or via your smartphone.
-The active one, on the opposite, not only detects the flow, it can also control the equipment it is connected to.
-For example, it can turn off the power of a washing machine or a water-heating tank in case they flow.
+The active one, on the opposite, not only detects the flow but it can also control the equipment it is connected to.
+For example, it can turn off the power of a washing machine or a water-heating tank in case of leakage.

 Ease of use

 Furthermore, do not forget to consider the usability features.
 Sensor dimensions will be one of them.
 Some manufacturers produce very compact models that take very little space and look practically inconspicuous.
 Others may come in a bigger size and have a more distinguished design.